colonial-heritage/integration/packages/iiif-change-manager/README.md

 # IIIF Change Manager

-Retrieves and stores information about IIIF Change Discovery runs, using files as stores.
+Retrieves and stores information about a IIIF Change Discovery run, using a file as store.